 SSDs are expensive.
 They are almost four times as expensive per GB compared to an HDD.

-In others words, you can get a 2TB HDD for the price of 512 GB SSD.
+In other words, you can get a 2TB HDD for the price of 512 GB SSD.

-The following table shows the cost of some popular SSDs and HDDs for your reference.
+The following table shows the cost of some popular SSDs and HDDs.